iproberts/bfsi_model/README.md

 [2] I. P. Roberts, A. Chopra, T. Novlan, S. Vishwanath, and J. G. Andrews, "Beamformed Self-Interference Measurements at 28 GHz: Spatial Insights and Angular Spread," _IEEE Trans.
 Wireless Commun._, Nov.
 2022.

 Using the code in this repo, which is based on the model presented in [1], users can draw statistical realizations of self-interference in mmWave full-duplex systems.
-This can enable them to:
+This can allow them to:
  - conduct statistical analyses of full-duplex mmWave communication systems;
  - develop methods to mitigate self-interference in full-duplex mmWave communication systems;
  - evaluate solutions for full-duplex mmWave communication systems.